Claims that accused University of Idaho killer Bryan Kohberger could be executed by firing squad if convicted need context

-Bryan Kohberger has been accused of murdering four students at the University of Idaho last year in a case that has drawn nationwide attention.
+Bryan Kohberger is accused of murdering four University of Idaho students in a case that has drawn nationwide attention.

 But is firing squad even still legally an option for executions in Idaho?